John Huston: Early life

 John Huston was born on August 5, 1906, in Nevada, Missouri.
-He was the only child of Reah (née Gore) and Canadian-born Walter Huston.
+He was the only child of Rhea (née Gore) and Canadian-born Walter Huston.
 His father was an actor, initially in vaudeville, and later in films.
 His mother worked as a sports editor for various publications but stopped after John was born.
 Similarly, his father ended his stage acting career for steady employment as a civil engineer, although he returned to stage acting within a few years.
 He later became highly successful on both Broadway and then in motion pictures.
 He had Scottish, Scotch-Irish, English and Welsh ancestry.

 Huston's parents divorced in 1913 when he was six years old.
 For much of his childhood, he lived and studied in boarding schools.
 During summer vacations, he traveled separately with each of his parents – with his father on vaudeville tours, and with his mother to horse races and other sports events.
 Young Huston benefited greatly from seeing his father act on stage, and he was later drawn to acting.

 Some critics, such as Lawrence Grobel, surmise that his relationship with his mother may have contributed to his marrying five times, and seeming to have difficulty in maintaining relationships.
 Grobel wrote, "When I interviewed some of the women who had loved him, they inevitably referred to his mother as the key to unlocking Huston's psyche."
 According to actress Olivia de Havilland, "she [his mother] was the central character.
 I always felt that John was ridden by witches.
 He seemed pursued by something destructive.
 If it wasn't his mother, it was his idea of his mother."